Lightning-AI/pytorch-lightning/docs/source/metrics.rst

     tensor(0.7500)

-.. warning:: The metrics package is still in development, and is the moment limited
+.. warning:: The metrics package is still in development!
+If we're missing a metric or you find a mistake, please send a PR!
     to a few metrics.
 Please feel free to create an issue/PR if you have a proposed metric or have found a bug.